Katie Griffin: Acting

-Music career
+Music

 Some of Griffin's influences in her music style include: Sarah McLachlan, Madonna, The Tragically Hip, as well as alternative music bands Hole, Foo Fighters, No Doubt, and Radiohead.
 She enjoys singing but realized she wasn't going to get a record deal by just that.
 She learned guitar and began writing songs.
 Following one of the commercial voice-over jobs where she sang a jingle, she played some acoustic songs and her friend suggested she get her songs produced in an album.
 She was introduced to Michael Kulas of the band James.
 Kulas was able to produce many of her acoustic songs so that they became more of a pop/rock album.
 The album title Kiss Me Chaos was based on the Kiss Me, Kate musical, as she describes herself as being pretty strong and like "Kate the Shrew".
 It released in streaming service in February 2020.

 Personal life

 Griffin is married to musician Michael Kulas.
 They have two children.
 Griffin enjoys martial arts films, playing guitar, and playing/watching hockey.
 She has a younger sister named Becky.